lagom/lagom/docs/manual/common/guide/production/LightbendPlatform.md

 We strongly recommend using the Split Brain Resolver with all services that use the Lagom Persistence API or other cluster-based functionality.
 Read about the importance of the Split Brain Resolver in the [[Cluster Downing|Cluster#Downing]] documentation.

-## Telemetry and Monitoring
+## Telemetry and Console

-Enterprise Suite also includes Intelligent Monitoring features to ensure the health and availability of your Lagom services.
-This has two essential pieces: [Telemetry (Cinnamon)](https://developer.lightbend.com/docs/telemetry/current/home.html) and [OpsClarity](https://developer.lightbend.com/docs/opsclarity/current/home.html).
+Lightbend Platform also includes observability features to ensure the health and availability of your Lagom services.
+This has two essential pieces: [Lightbend Telemetry](https://developer.lightbend.com/docs/telemetry/current/home.html) (code named "Cinnamon") and [Lightbend Console](https://developer.lightbend.com/docs/console/current/).
 Telemetry makes it possible to gather metric, event and trace information from Akka, Scala, Play, and Lagom based applications.
-The information is transferred to various backends such as OpsClarity or Prometheus.
-OpsClarity provides an advanced monitoring user interface for visualizing and troubleshooting distributed systems.
+The information is transferred to various backends such as Prometheus.
+The Console provides visibility for KPIs, reactive metrics, monitors and alerting, and includes a large selection of ready-to-use dashboards.

-To use these with Lagom, the Cinnamon Telemetry agent must be included as a dependency of your Lagom services.
+To use these with Lagom, the Lightbend Telemetry agent must be included as a dependency of your Lagom services.
 See the [Lightbend Telemetry documentation](https://developer.lightbend.com/docs/telemetry/current/home.html) for details:

 * [Features](https://developer.lightbend.com/docs/telemetry/current/introduction/overview/features.html)
 * [Configuring Lagom services to use Telemetry](https://developer.lightbend.com/docs/telemetry/current/instrumentations/lagom/lagom.html)